 California Social Work Education Center (CalSWEC) was instituted at CSULB School of Social Work, in 1993.
 The CalSWEC award is funded through Title IV-E monies from the federal government designated for child welfare training.
 The mission and goals of this unique partnership between social work education and the publicly supported child welfare structure focus on the reprofessionalization of public child welfare.
-CalSWEC provides financial support to MSW students in exchange for a commitment to work in a public child welfare agency, within the State of California, for a minimum of one year for every year of support received.
+CalSWEC provides financial support to MSW students in exchange for a commitment to work in a public child welfare agency, within the State of California, for a minimum of two years.

 The CSULB School of Social Work offers a full-time CalSWEC IV-E program and a part-time CalSWEC IV-E program.